SQLMenace/CommonTasks/SQLServer/ExtendedEventsForADatabase.md

-Here is a quick way to create an Extended Event sessions to filter on a specific database, just replace YourDatabase in the WHERE clause to the database name you are interested in
+Here is a quick way to create an Extended Event sessions to capture when stored procedures were called.
+This is handy if you want to capture the values of parameters passed in.
+To filter on a specific database, just replace YourDatabase in the WHERE clause to the database name you are interested in

 ```SQL